lab-antwerp-1/aviv-soc-wordlist/README.md

 # Word List

-This is an individual project to practice working on a full HTML/CSS/JS website.
+An individual project to practice working on a full HTML/CSS/JS website.
 Most of the code is already written, just some parts are missing.
 You can see how the website _should_ behave by running [./demo.html](./demo.html) in your browser.
 Your goal is not just to fill in the missing bits of code but to practice using the code review and quality checks - both locally and on GitHub with CI checks on each PR to `main`/`master`.

 There are 3 files that need to be completed: